-How to take the best screenshots in Animal Crossing: New Horizons | Dexerto.com
+How to take the best screenshots in Animal Crossing: New Horizons - Dexerto

+How to take the best screenshots in Animal Crossing: New HorizonsNintendo (via Twitter: @triforcemeg)

-Taking screenshots in Animal Crossing: New Horizons is a lot more complex in the Nintendo Switch title than it was in older games, and it can seem daunting trying to figure out how to get the perfect shot.
+Taking screenshots in Animal Crossing: New Horizons is a lot more complex in the Nintendo Switch title than it was in older games, and it can seem daunting trying to figure out how to get the perfect shot in the game.
 Here are our tips and tricks.

 In previous Animal Crossing titles, taking a screenshot literally just meant pressing one or two buttons – if it had the feature at all.
 There were barely any ways to take a stylish pic, and if you wanted a filter on it, you had to export it onto your PC or phone, and then run it through a photo-editing app.